Canada Summer Jobs - Prepare to apply

 If you answer yes, select which national priorities are supported by the job.

-See Section 2 - How we assess your application for details.
+Refer to Section 4 - How we assess your application for details on each national priority.

 How many local priorities does the proposed job support?

-• Identify the number of local priorities supported by the job, and
+• Identify the number of local priorities supported by the job

 • Identify the local priority or priorities supported by the job in the textbox provided

-The local priorities that have been established for the constituency in which the proposed activities will take place can be found on the CSJ website.
+You can find the local priorities established for the constituency in which the proposed activities will take place on the CSJ website.
+To find your constituency, search the postal code of the location of the proposed activities on Elections Canada.

-See Section 2 - How we assess your application for details.
+Refer to Section 4 - How we assess your application for details.

 Part C - Funding requested